Overview of Wyoming Taxes

 Wyoming Property Taxes

 Despite the fact that there is no state income tax in Wyoming, it has among the lowest property taxes in the United States.
-The state’s average effective property tax rate is 0.62%, ninth lowest in the country.
+The state’s average effective property tax rate is 0.61%, which is eighth lowest in the country.
 One of the largest regions for this low rate is the way the state assesses property.

 How Property Taxes in Wyoming Work